 - Gather your tools.
 A tape measure, a level, a hammer, maybe a drill, and the appropriate hanging hardware are necessary for most jobs.
 Heavier pieces may require more than a simple nail.
-Floreat hangers and Monkey Hook picture hangers are two of my favorites for hanging large art and both leave minimal damage to walls.
+I absolutely love Monkey Hook picture hangers for hanging large art and leave minimal damage to walls.

 - Use chalk to make marks on the wall — it comes off SO much more easily than a pencil mark!

 - Since eye level is a bit of a generalization (even within a single household “eye levels” may vary considerably), many art galleries and interior designers recommend using around 5 feet from the floor as the centering point for artwork.
 This is a bit lower than where many people naturally tend to hang their artwork.
 Choose your midpoint (I like 60″), and stick with it.
 Keeping a consistent midline for the art in your house will create a more harmonious, cohesive feeling throughout the house.
 One exception: When you’re hanging art over a sofa or a headboard, don’t hang it more than 12” or so higher than the furniture.
 Keep the art visually connected to the furniture not floating high above it.